raspberrypilearning/getting-started-with-the-twitter-api/worksheet.md

     class MyStreamer(TwythonStreamer):
     ```

 1. The original `TwythonStreamer` class has a method (function) called `on_success`.
 This is the code which is run when a matching tweet is found.
-A simple example is to simply print out the contents of a tweet found when we search the stream:
+A simple example is to just print out the contents of a tweet found when we search the stream:

     ```python
     class MyStreamer(TwythonStreamer):